 Quinoa is a great gluten-free substitute

-Obviously though, if you don’t tolerate specific food, don’t eat it, which leads me to mention… Watch for the upcoming post (in a few days) that details why you may want to reduce or eliminate gluten.
-Update: here is that link: LEARN FROM THE ATHLETES WHY REDUCE, ELIMINATE GLUTEN.
-Here’s a teaser… In summary you’ll learn that 20% of your calories now comes from wheat (that contains gluten, but wheat is also a high FODMAP food meaning many have gut symptoms eating it in excess of your unique tolerance load), you’ll learn FIVE reasons why you may want to reduce it’s intake, and why so many athletes (41% in a 910 cohort survey) eat gluten-free 50 to 100% of the time (reduced fatigue and GI distress, improved performance and nutrients — OFTEN FRUITS AND VEGETABLES ARE INCREASED WHEN GLUTEN IS DECREASED, lower toxin loads,…).
+Obviously though, if you don’t tolerate specific food, don’t eat it, As an example, read the post and LEARN FROM THE ATHLETES WHY [they] REDUCE, ELIMINATE GLUTEN.
+In summary, you’ll learn that 20% of your calories now comes from wheat, that 41% of athletes in a 910 cohort survey eat gluten-free 50 to 100% of the time, and FIVE reasons why they reduce it’s intake (reduced fatigue and GI distress, improved performance and nutrients — OFTEN FRUITS & VEGETABLES ARE INCREASED WHEN GLUTEN IS DECREASED, and lower toxin loads).
+Health improvements can occur because of a gluten intolerance — aka celiac or nonceliac gluten sensitivity NCGS, ATI intolerance to another protein in wheat — aka nonceliac wheat sensitivity NCWS, or wheat instigated gut symptoms when eating it in excess of unique tolerance loads because wheat is also a high FODMAP food — read posts here and here.
 Where is gluten?
-In wheat, barley, rye, bulgur, couscous, farina, graham flour, kamut matzo, semolina, spelt, triticale & oats (not certified gluten-free) not to mention that gluten is renamed and hidden often in processed foods.
+In wheat, barley, rye, bulgur, couscous, farina, graham flour, kamut matzo, semolina, spelt, triticale and oats (not certified gluten-free) AND it is renamed and hidden often in processed foods.

 Should you reduce or ditch gluten?
 If you do, quinoa, properly prepared with acid soak, is a great substitute!